brh55/slack-contentful/README.md

 #REQUIRED VALUE, HOOK is available on Slack Integration Page
 SLACK_WEBHOOK = https://hooks.slack.com/services/.../.../...
 SLACK_CHANNEL = ChannelHere

+#ENTRIES, list all entries to be tracked in a comma seperated format
+ENTRIES= entryID1, entryID2, etc, etc

 #The following values are optional, but the app will take the defaults as specified below
 PORT = 5000